Att1Tudee/motd/motd/README.md

-You must add a default.js file into /config which contains info on your Discordbot Token, and mongoDB address+pw
+You must add a default.js file into /config which contains info on your Discordbot Token, and MongoDB address+pw
 ```
 const config = {
-  DISCORD_TOKEN: '*token*',
+  DISCORD_TOKEN: 'Discordbot Token',
-  MONGO_DB: '*mongo access*'
+  MONGO_DB: 'MongoDB address+pw'
 };

 module.exports = config;